 The six NCBs currently conducting purchases of corporate sector debt instruments also carry out the commercial paper purchases on behalf of the Eurosystem.
 The NCBs conducting the purchases are: Nationale Bank van België/Banque Nationale de Belgique, Deutsche Bundesbank, Banco de España, Banque de France, Banca d’Italia and Suomen Pankki – Finlands Bank.
 The ECB coordinates these purchases, as it does for all purchase programmes.

 Limits and reporting

 Yes.
 The Eurosystem has a risk control framework in place to manage its exposure to individual issuers.
 In calculating the commercial paper limits that apply for individual issuers, the framework takes into account such factors as the issuer’s total outstanding amount of eligible commercial paper and the overall size of its commercial paper programme.
-The framework ensures that the Eurosystem can purchase sufficient amounts of commercial paper to successfully pursue its policy objective, while adequately managing the risks to its balance sheet.
+The framework ensures that the Eurosystem could purchase sufficient amounts of commercial paper to successfully pursue its policy objective, while adequately managing the risks to its balance sheet.

 Q3.2 Will you publish the list of commercial paper securities that you hold?

 No. Publishing a list of commercial paper securities held by the Eurosystem could undermine the policy objective of the purchases.
 Furthermore, as commercial paper is not commonly used in securities lending, a list of available Eurosystem securities would have little added value in this regard.
 Availability for securities lending purposes is the main reason for the current transparency policy under the other programmes.
 Therefore, the ECB will refrain from publishing a list of commercial paper securities that it holds.
-The ECB will continue to publish, on a weekly basis, the list of corporate bonds it holds under the CSPP.
+The ECB will continue to publish, on a weekly basis, the list of corporate bonds it holds under the CSPP and the PEPP.